Article I: Name

 c.
 Unless otherwise called for in the bylaws, the slate of candidates for election will be as follows:

-1. In even-numbered years, the Chair-elect, Secretary, three Board members-at-large, and two Nominating Committee members will be elected for a 2-year term.
+1. In even-numbered years, the Chair-elect, Secretary, four Board Members-at-Large (including one practice representative), and two Nominating Committee members will be elected for a 2-year term.

-2. In odd-numbered years, the Treasurer, four Board members-at-large and two Nominating Committee members will be elected for a 2-year term.
+2. In odd-numbered years, the Treasurer, five Board Members-at-Large (including one practice representative) and three Nominating Committee members will be elected for a 2-year term.

 d.
 The Chair-elect shall assume the office of Chair in even-numbered years.